hashicorp/se-terraform-vault-workshop/README.md

 This repository contains training curriculum for Vault and Terraform on various cloud platforms.

-Complete:  Azure training
+Complete:  Azure, AWS intro workshops

-To Do: AWS and GCP versions
+To Do: GCP version